-We are substantially dependent on the success of our lead product candidates, which may not be successful in preclinical studies or clinical trials, receive regulatory approval or be successfully commercialized.
+We are substantially dependent on the success of our most advanced product candidates, which may not be successful in preclinical studies or clinical trials, receive regulatory approval or be successfully commercialized.

-To date, we have invested a significant amount of our efforts and financial resources in the research and development of our current lead product candidates utilizing our proprietary TransCon technology.
+To date, we have invested a significant amount of our efforts and financial resources in the research and development of our current most advanced product candidates utilizing our proprietary TransCon technology.
 In particular, we are currently conducting a Phase 2 pediatric trial for TransCon hGH.
 In addition, in June 2014 the FDA accepted an IND for TransCon Treprostinil, which was initially filed by our former collaboration partner, United Therapeutics.
-Our near-term prospects, including our ability to finance our operations through the receipt of milestone payments and potential up-front licensing payments and generate revenue from product sales, will depend heavily on our successful development and commercialization of our lead product candidates, if approved.
-The clinical and commercial success of our lead product candidates and our TransCon technology will depend on a number of factors, including the following:
+Our near-term prospects, including our ability to finance our operations through the receipt of milestone payments and potential up-front licensing payments and generate revenue from product sales, will depend heavily on our successful development and commercialization of our most advanced product candidates, if approved.
+The clinical and commercial success of our most advanced product candidates and our TransCon technology will depend on a number of factors, including the following:

-• the timely completion of the ongoing clinical trial of TransCon hGH, which will depend substantially upon the satisfactory performance of third-party contractors, and the initiation of the Phase 1 study of TransCon Treprostinil;
+- the timely completion of the ongoing clinical trial of TransCon hGH, which will depend substantially upon the satisfactory performance of third-party contractors, and the initiation of the Phase 1 study of TransCon Treprostinil; - our ability and that of our collaboration partners to establish commercial-scale manufacturing processes for our most advanced product candidates, which has not yet been demonstrated; - whether our most advanced product candidates' safety, tolerability and efficacy profiles will be satisfactory to the EMA, the FDA and similar regulatory authorities to warrant marketing approval; - whether the EMA, the FDA or similar regulatory authorities require additional clinical trials prior to approval to market our most advanced product candidates; - the prevalence and severity of adverse side effects of our most advanced product candidates; - · the timely receipt of necessary marketing approvals from the EMA, the FDA and similar regulatory authorities; - our ability and that of our collaboration partners to successfully commercialize our most advanced product candidates, if approved for marketing and sale by the EMA, the FDA or similar regulatory authorities, including educating physicians and patients about the benefits, administration and use of such products; - achieving and maintaining compliance with all applicable regulatory requirements; - acceptance of our most advanced product candidates as safe and effective by patients and the medical community; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; - · obtaining and sustaining an adequate level of coverage and reimbursement for our most advanced product candidates by third-party payors; - · the effectiveness of our collaboration partners' marketing, sales and distribution strategies and operations;

-- our ability and that of our collaboration partners to establish commercial-scale manufacturing processes for our lead product candidates, which has not yet been demonstrated; - whether our lead product candidates' safety, tolerability and efficacy profiles will be satisfactory to the EMA, the FDA and similar regulatory authorities to warrant marketing approval; - whether the EMA, the FDA or similar regulatory authorities require additional clinical trials prior to approval to market our lead product candidates; - the prevalence and severity of adverse side effects of our lead product candidates; - the timely receipt of necessary marketing approvals from the EMA, the FDA and similar regulatory authorities; - our ability and that of our collaboration partners to successfully commercialize our lead product candidates, if approved for marketing and sale by the EMA, the FDA or similar regulatory authorities, including educating physicians and patients about the benefits, administration and use of such products; - achieving and maintaining compliance with all applicable regulatory requirements; - acceptance of our lead product candidates as safe and effective by patients and the medical community; - the availability, perceived advantages, relative cost, relative safety and relative efficacy of alternative and competing treatments; - obtaining and sustaining an adequate level of coverage and reimbursement for our lead product candidates by third-party payors; - the effectiveness of our collaboration partners' marketing, sales and distribution strategies and operations; - our ability and that of our collaboration partners, or any third-party manufacturer we or our collaborators contract with, to manufacture supplies of our lead product candidates and to develop, validate and maintain commercially viable manufacturing processes that are compliant with current good manufacturing practice, or cGMP, requirements; - enforcing intellectual property rights in and to our lead product candidates; - avoiding third-party interference, opposition, derivation or similar proceedings with respect to our patent rights, and avoiding other challenges to our patent rights and patent infringement claims; and - continued acceptable safety profiles of our lead product candidates following approval, if approved.
+- our ability and that of our collaboration partners, or any third-party manufacturer we or our collaborators contract with, to manufacture supplies of our most advanced product candidates and to develop, validate and maintain commercially viable manufacturing processes that are compliant with current good manufacturing practice, or cGMP, requirements; - enforcing intellectual property rights in and to our most advanced product candidates; - avoiding third-party interference, opposition, derivation or similar proceedings with respect to our patent rights, and avoiding other challenges to our patent rights and patent infringement claims; and - continued acceptable safety profiles of our most advanced product candidates following approval, if approved.